 Another model of clip-on aerobar that is popular with ultracyclists is the Syntace C3 (Amazon).
 This model places the elbow pads slightly behind the base bar, which some people prefer due to it being closer to the elbows and so providing better support, and it’s reasonably lightweight.
 It comes in three lengths, but the extensions cannot be changed.

 There is an even more detailed discussion of which aerobars are good for bikepacking on the Cycling About website and see Torsten Frank’s blog post.
-Also, GCN has a very good video that covers most of the points that I’ve discussed above:
+Also, GCN has a good video that covers most of the points that I’ve discussed above:

 Last significant page update: November, 2016